-Research has shown that there are many reasons why students should join a Living Learning Community!
+Research has shown that there are many reasons why students should Living Learning Communities!
+Students who participate in LLCs:

 WHAT ARE THE LIVING LEARNING COMMUNITIES I CAN JOIN?

-Business Careers: This community brings students together who are majoring in Business.
-This community strives to assist students in their coursecompletion, awareness of business careers, and networking skills through social and educational programming.
-Students in thiscommunity will be advised to take 2 courses required for Business majors.
+- Business Careers: This LLC brings students together who are majoring in Business.
+This community strives to assist students in their course completion, awareness of business careers, and networking skills through social and educational programming.
+Students in this community will be advised to take 2 courses required for Business majors.

-Honors: Are you eligible to join the Honors Program?
-Being a part of this community is a great way to live with peers who have similar academic driveand ambition.
+- Honors: This LLC brings students together who are members of the Honors Program at OCC.
+Being a part of this community is a great way to live with peers who have similar academic drive and ambition.

-Pre-Health Careers: This community brings students together who are interested in pursuing careers in health, medicine, and nursing.
-This community helps studentsto explore these professions through social and educational programming and connections to campus and community resources.
-Students in thiscommunity will be advised to take Biology and Intro to Health Careers courses together.
+- Pre-Health Careers: This LLC brings students together who are interested in pursuing careers in health, medicine, and nursing.
+The community helps students explore these professions through social and educational programming and connections to campus and community resources.
+Students in this community must be registered for Intro to Biology.

-Quiet Lifestyle: Live with like-minded individuals who like to have a good time, but also make academics their first priority.
-Participants will live in a communitythat promotes an environment of quiet living and no excessive noise 24 hours a day, seven days a week.
+- Quiet Lifestyle: This LLC brings students together who are interested in living with like-minded individuals who prefer a quieter housing setting.
+Participants live in a community that promotes an environment of quiet living and no excessive noise 24 hours a day, seven days a week.

 If you have not created a housing account yet, please do so by clicking the "Create one now?" link below.